 In 2012, PrescQIPP (then an NHS programme) established the Pharmaceutical Industry Scheme Governance Review Board (hereby referred to as PISGRB), offering scrutiny and comment on schemes on behalf of subscribed commissioners.
-This has grown to cover the vast majority of UK commissioners, albeit with differing independent models of assessment in Scotland and Wales, who never the less contribute to the PrescQIPP system.
+This has grown to cover the vast majority of UK commissioners, albeit with differing independent models of assessment in Scotland and Wales, who also contribute to the PrescQIPP system.

-This document outlines the processes that the PISGRB follows when assessing primary care rebate schemes which use supplier terms and conditions and schemes which utilise the PrescQIPP standard terms (Appendix E) and go through the fast track route.
+This document outlines the processes that the PISGRB follows when assessing primary care rebate schemes which use supplier terms and conditions, and schemes which utilise the PrescQIPP standard terms (Appendix E) and go through the fast track route.
 This document will act as the master document, outlining:

-• PISGRB Deliverables / Outputs
+• PISGRB deliverables / outputs

-OPERATING MODEL V4.5
+OPERATING MODEL v4.6

-- Principles, and Review and Assessment Criteria
+- Principles, and review / assessment criteria

 - Governance

-- Membership and Responsibilities
+- Membership and responsibilities

-- Process Stages and Timescales
+- Process stages and timescale

-- Stakeholder Communication
+- Stakeholder communication